0x53A/ramblings/AkkaInFSharp.md

 let! response = greetingActorRef.Ask (fun rc -> ActorMessage("World!", rc))
 ```

 Why the fun?
 In Akka, you can directly pass a message object to ``Ask``.
 But the reply channel is part of our message object!
 So we need the actual channel, before we can construct the message.
-Since the reply channel is constructed inside ``Ask``, we pass a callback, that is passed the channel and then constructs the message.
+Since the reply channel is constructed inside ``Ask``, we pass a callback, which is passed the channel and then constructs the message.

 The same pattern is used in the F# MailboxProcessor.